NclRSE-Training/git-ultra-novice/_episodes/05-github.md

 world.
 To this end we are going to create a *remote* repository that will be linked to our *local* repository.

 ## 1. Create a remote repository
-Log in to [GitHub](https://github.com), then click on the icon in the top right corner to create a new repository called `recipes`:
+Log in to [GitHub](https://github.com), then click on the "plus" icon in the top right corner to create a new repository called `recipes`.
+Your browser view of GitHub might differ from this slightly but the icon should be the same.

 ![Creating a Repository on GitHub (Step 1)](../fig/github-create-repo-01.png)